underware-gg/endlessquest/AI/Prompts/Metadata-Generation.md

 * Artefact NPC: These are magical artifacts in the game.
 An example is "The Crystal of Eternity", a resplendent crystal with an inner glow that never dims and is said to possess the power to manipulate time.

 * Boss NPC: This is the same powerful NPC described in the world data structure.
-They cannot be beaten unless the PC has the key.
+They cannot be beaten unless the PC has the realm treasure.

-* Key NPC: These are challenging and unpredictable encounters that the player must overcome to get the key.
-The key is the only way to beat the boss.
+* Treasure NPC: These are challenging and unpredictable encounters that the player must overcome to get the treasure.
+The treasure is needed to complete the boss encounter.
 ```